itszeeshan/react-custom-hooks/README.md

 ## Contributing

-Want to help out?
-Here’s how:
+Contributions are welcome!
+Please open an issue or submit a pull request if you have suggestions or improvements.

-1. Fork the repo.
+1. Fork the repository.
 2. Create a new branch for your changes.
 3. Make your changes and test them.
 4. Submit a pull request.